Seagate/halon/Examples/COMMENTARY.md

 The finance industry has already been facing the problem of having to take quick but intelligent automated decisions based on a substantial amount of data.
-Traditional SQL database don’t scale or incur latencies that are too high for fast decision making.
+Traditional SQL databases don't scale, or incur latencies that are too high for fast decision making.
 Therefore, a handful of bespoke tools have been developed to address some of these needs.
-But most are in-house, some are prohibitively expensive (e.g. Oracle CEP, Streambase) and one (Esper) has open source components but that cannot ensure high availability and are tightly tied to the Java ecosystem.
+But most are in-house, some are prohibitively expensive (e.g. Oracle CEP, Streambase) and one (Esper) has open source components that cannot ensure high availability and are tightly tied to the Java ecosystem.
 Moreover these tools are complex to program against: queries are performed in a custom SQL-like language with a custom syntax, stream processors are not particularly